 2. Mechanical vibrators:

-Concrete can be made compact by applying mechanical vibration through various types of vibrators.
+Concrete can be compacted by applying mechanical vibration through various types of vibrators.

 Different types of vibrators:

-It is the most commonly used vibrator called as internal vibrator, immersion vibrator or poker vibrator.
+Internal Vibrator is the most commonly used vibrator called as immersion vibrator or poker vibrator.

 It consists of a power unit, a shaft and a needle, the power unit is electrically operated, the petrol driver or the air compressor driver.